Follow your doctor's instructions on self-care at home.

 Your health care provider may show you special exercises and breast-massaging techniques.
 Do these at home if your provider has recommended them.

 Ask your provider when you can go back to work or start other activities.
 You may need to wait 7 to 14 days or even longer.

 DO NOT do any heavy lifting, strenuous exercise, or overstretching your arms for 3 to 6 weeks.

 DO NOT drive for at least 2 weeks.
 DO NOT drive if you are taking narcotic pain medicines.
 You should have full range of motion in your arms before you start driving again.
 Ease into driving slowly, since turning the wheel and shifting gears may be difficult.

-Drainage tubes may be removed in 2 to 3 days.
+You'll need to return to your doctor in a few days to have the drainage tubes removed.
 Any stitches will be removed within 2 weeks after surgery.
-Your incisions may be covered with surgical glue.
-The glue does not need to be removed and will wear off.
+If your incisions are covered with surgical glue it doesn't need to be removed and will wear off.

 Keep the incision areas clean, dry, and covered.
 Check daily for signs of infection (redness, pain, or drainage).

 Once you no longer need dressings, wear a soft, wireless, supportive bra night and day for 2 to 4 weeks.

 You may shower after 2 days (if your drainage tubes have been removed).
 DO NOT take baths, soak in a hot tub, or go swimming until stitches and drains are removed and your doctor says it is OK.

 Protect your scars from the sun for a year with a strong sunblock (SPF 30 or higher) whenever you are out in the sun.